Opendoor vs Offerpad: How Do These Homebuying Companies Match Up?

 What is Opendoor?

-Opendoor is the largest iBuyer (instant buyer) in the nation.
-They make cash offers on houses, typically within 48 hours.
-They also offer a home listing option for home sellers.
+Opendoor is the largest instant buyer (iBuyer) in the nation.
+It makes cash offers on houses, typically within 48 hours, but also provides a home listing option for home sellers.

-If you sell to them, you can skip making repairs, cleaning your home, and keeping it clean for showings, and staging.
-They offer a quick closing process designed to suit home sellers who need a fast transaction or just don’t want to be bothered with the fuss of listing.
+If you sell to them, you can skip making repairs, cleaning your home, keeping it neat for showings, and staging.
+Moreover, you can enjoy a quick closing process, ideal for those who want a fast transaction or wish to avoid the hassle of listing.

-Opendoor will let you stay in your house up to 17 days after you close through their Late Checkout program.
+Through its Late Checkout program, Opendoor will let you stay in your house for up to 17 days after you close.

 The company also sells homes that they purchase.